questdb/py-questdb-client/docs/sender.rst

-The content of the environment variable is the same :ref:`configuration string <sender_conf>` as taken by the :func:`questdb.ingress.Sender.from_conf` method, but moving it to an environment variable is more secure and allows you to avoid hardcoding sensitive information such as passwords and tokens in your code.
+The content of the environment variable is the same :ref:`configuration string <sender_conf>` as taken by the :func:`Sender.from_conf <questdb.ingress.Sender.from_conf>` method, but moving it to an environment variable is more secure and allows you to avoid hardcoding sensitive information such as passwords and tokens in your code.

 .. code-block:: python